e100/makerplane-configs/INSTALL.md

 ```
 sudo bash pwr_ubuntu.sh
 ```
+NOTE: I have noticed that sometimes it does not shutdown when power is lost.
+In the cases this has happend I had use ssh to log into the PI from another computer.
+Need to resolve this so it will always shutdown on power loss.

 ### Set option to allow USB Power
 When the PI is powered from the header pins it is necessary to add this configuration if you want the USB ports to provide maximum power to any connected devices.